 - In payment for carrying out its duties and responsibilities the ACD is entitled to take out of the Company an annual management charge. - The annual management charge accrues daily and is payable monthly in arrears on the last Business Day of each month.
 The fee is calculated by reference to the value of the Company on the last Business Day of the preceding month except for the first accrual which is calculated by reference to the first valuation point of the Company.
-The current management charges are set out in Appendix 1.
+The current management charges are set out in Appendix 1. - The ACD is also entitled to reimbursement of all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including stamp duty, stamp duty reserve tax on transactions in Shares and expenses incurred in effecting regulatory changes to the Company.

-- The ACD is also entitled to reimbursement of all reasonable, properly vouched, out of pocket expenses incurred in the performance of its duties, including stamp duty, stamp duty reserve tax on transactions in shares and expenses incurred in effecting regulatory changes to the Company. - Charges are allocated between capital and income as shown in Appendix 1. - 32.5 The ACD may not introduce a new category of remuneration for its services unless the introduction has been approved by an extraordinary resolution of shareholders in the Company. - The ACD may not increase the current rate or amount of its remuneration payable out of the Scheme Property of the Company or the preliminary charge unless, not less than 60 days before the introduction or increase, the ACD gives notice in writing of the introduction or increase and the date of its commencement to all shareholders and has revised and made available the Prospectus to reflect the introduction of new rate and the date of its commencement. - The ACD will be responsible for paying the registration and administration fees from its annual management charge. - The Thesis Group remuneration policy is designed to be compliant with the AIFMD Remuneration Code contained in SYSC 19B of the FCA Handbook, and provides a framework to attract, retain and reward employees and partners and to maintain a sound risk management framework, with particular attention to conduct risk.
-The overall policy is designed to promote the long term success of the group.
-The policy is designed to reward partners, directors and employees for delivery of both financial and non-financial objectives which are set in line with company strategy. - Details of the Thesis Group remuneration policy are available on the website https://www.tutman.co.uk/remuneration-policy/. - A paper copy of the remuneration policy can be obtained free of charge by telephoning 0141 483 9701.
+- The ACD may not introduce a new category of remuneration for its services unless the introduction has been approved by an extraordinary resolution of Shareholders in the Company. - The ACD may not increase the current rate or amount of its remuneration payable out of the Scheme Property of the Company or the preliminary charge unless, not less than 60 days before the introduction or increase, the ACD gives notice in writing of the introduction or increase and the date of its commencement to all Shareholders and has revised and made available the Prospectus to reflect the introduction or new rate and the date of its commencement. - The ACD will be responsible for paying the registration and administration fees from its annual management charge.